Faculty Adviser: Mr. Dan LaVallee

 All faculty members have the opportunity to comment on NHS candidates.
 The Faculty Council reviews these forms and faculty comments, then selects members to the NHS by majority vote.

 Once inducted into the NHS, a student remains a member unless his/her grades or conduct fall below the established norms.
 Members who fail to meet the expectations of NHS will be placed on probation.
 Probation will last for one complete quarter (one semester for a GPA below 3.6).
 As long as these members comply with all expectations during this time, their membership will return to normal status at the end of the period.
 Members who fail to meet a second expectation while on probation will be dismissed from NHS.

 All students who will be juniors and seniors during the academic year and who meet the following criteria are eligible to apply.
 Current NHS members previously inducted DO NOT NEED TO REAPPLY.

 Download the NHS Application (PDF) here.
-All applicants must download and submit the student information form and recommendation by October 30, 2015.
+All applicants must download and submit the student information form and recommendation.
 Please submit all applications to the Main Office.